Uncover the Root of Your Acne

 Concerns at La Vie MD

 Acne, a common skin condition, manifests as pimples, blackheads, and whiteheads, often causing discomfort and affecting confidence.
 It occurs when hair follicles become clogged with oil and dead skin cells, leading to the formation of blemishes.
 Acne can vary from mild to severe, and its impact extends beyond the physical, influencing emotional well-being.
-At La Vie MD, we understand the complexities of acne and offer medical-grade acne treatment in San Jose and Danville to help you achieve clear and healthy skin.
+At La Vie MD, we understand the complexities of acne and offer medical-grade acne treatment in Los Gatos and Danville to help you achieve clear and healthy skin.
 Our skincare experts are ready to give you more radiant and spotless skin than ever before.

 What Causes Acne?